 Your webhook accepted the event, but the queued job that applies the business effect failed later.

 This is the hardest failure to catch.
 Your webhook returned 200.
-Stripe considers the event delivered.
+The payment provider considers the event delivered.
 Your queue worker picked up the job 40 seconds later — and it failed.
 Nothing flagged it.
 No alert fired.

 This is why “webhook delivered” is not the same as “effect applied.”

-SendPromptly catches this because it waits for your app to report the result — not just the receipt.
-If the result does not arrive within the configured timeout, or arrives as a failure, an incident opens automatically.
+SendPromptly catches this because it waits for your app to report the outcome — not just the acceptance.
+If the outcome does not arrive within the configured timeout, or arrives as a failure, an incident opens automatically.

 When SendPromptly is not the right fit